The best self-care ideas…

 - Get your hair done at the salon or if you cannot afford the salon, the hair styling school.

-- Cook a fancy meal.
+- Cook a fancy meal for some close friends.

 - Go to the farmer’s market.

 - Bake something.
 Just for fun.
+(You can use unusual-shaped silicone cake pans for fun.)

 - Preparing and drinking good tea can be a peaceful ritual of self-care.
 Choose a tea that you really enjoy and drink out of cups that are special to you.
 Note that you can often get very interesting cups second hand at the Salvation Army or other charity thrift shops, which is a triple blessing because you save money, you help others, and you get a beautiful item that no one will know was second hand.
 I used to feel weird about second hand cups and glasses until someone pointed out to me that I don’t feel strange eating in a restaurant… boom!